duskjet/aspnetcore-json-rpc/README.md

 ID | Category | Purpose
 --- | --- | ---
-1000 | Error | An error occured during deserialization of a JSON-RPC request 1010 | Error | A request is not considered as a valid JSON-RPC request 2000 | Warning | A JSON-RPC request processed as notification due to server configuration 2010 | Warning | A JSON-RPC request processed as notification due to client configuration
+1000 | Error | An error occurred during deserialization of a JSON-RPC request 1010 | Error | A request is not considered as a valid JSON-RPC request 2000 | Warning | A JSON-RPC request processed as notification due to server configuration 2010 | Warning | A JSON-RPC request processed as notification due to client configuration